About Me

 The knowledge these experiences left with me formed a great foundation for my own boating life.
 At a very young age I learned to navigate using paper charts and a compass, record and interpret the MAFOR, how important the log book is, plus nothing beats an outdoor education like exploring Georgian Bay as a kid!

-I now travel the Bay on my boat “Georgian Pearl” based out of Midland Ontario.
-From May until October this 20 year old beauty is pretty much my home and every day is an adventure!
+I now travel the Bay with my husband Tony on our boat “Georgian Pearl” based out of Midland Ontario.
+From May until October this 20+ year old beauty is pretty much our home and every day is an adventure!
 Together we have traveled the St Clair River, Lake Huron, the North Channel and Georgian Bay.

 My parents have since retired from recreational boating in favour of cottaging so I now find myself the last family member to continue the “ship’s log.”
 And after careful consideration I decided to create my “log book” online, making it accessible to boaters, cottagers and any others who love this sweet water sea!